-An insurance company or HMO becomes a member when it is granted a certificate of authority, or license, by the Texas Department of Insurance.
-Membership is mandatory for all insurance companies and HMOs licensed in Texas to write the types of life, accident and health, HMO, or annuity business protected by the TLHIGA.
+An insurance company or HMO becomes a TLHIGA member when it is granted a certificate of authority, or license, by the Texas Department of Insurance to write the types of life, accident and health, HMO, or annuity business protected by the TLHIGA.
+Membership is mandatory for all insurance companies and HMOs with this license authority in Texas.

-A company is excluded from membership if it is licensed by the Texas Department of Insurance as one of the following: (1) a fraternal benefit society, (2) a reciprocal or interinsurance exchange, (3) a mandatory state pooling plan, (4) a charitable gift-only annuity company, or (5) a program or entity similar to any of the other four excluded entities.
+A company is excluded from membership if it is licensed by the Texas Department of Insurance as one of the following: (1) a fraternal benefit society, (2) a reciprocal or interinsurance exchange, (3) a mandatory state pooling plan, (4) a charitable gift only annuity company, or (5) a program or entity similar to any of the other four excluded entities.